andrewmooney/Void/README.md

 My submission for the Godot Wild - 69 game jam.
 The theme was "void".

-My first game jam and the first mini game I have made.
+### The first game jam and first mini game I made.